 Things to Do in Olympia

-While it constantly gets outshined by the neighboring city of Seattle, Olympia has plenty to offer in terms of both culture and nature.
+While it constantly gets outshined by the neighboring city of Seattle, Olympia has plenty to offer in terms of culture and nature.

 Now, go enjoy Olympia!